iterami/Docs.htm/common/guides/json.md

       // Optional.
 Current character level.
       // -1 means character is just a camera.
       "level": -1,

       // Optional.
+Current assigned path or false, current path point target, and movement direction.
+      // "path-end" is false for path exit, -1 for direction swap, 1 for loop, or 2 for teleport.
+      "path-direction": 1,
+      "path-end": false,
+      "path-id": false,
+      "path-point": 0,

+      // Optional.
 Rotation of character in degrees between 0 inclusive and 359 exclusive.
       "rotate-x": 0,